tanbiralam/claude-resume-generator-skill/README.md

 - CGPA matters for early-career roles in India — add it when prompted if you have a strong one (above 8.0).

 ---

-## License

-MIT — free to use, modify, and share.

-Built with the [Jake Gutierrez resume template](https://github.com/jakegut/resume) (MIT).
-Inspired by [claude-resume-kit](https://github.com/ARPeeketi/claude-resume-kit) by ARPeeketi — particularly the anti-fabrication rules, AI fingerprint avoidance, and role-type framing concepts.